On eventual compactness of collisionless kinetic semigroups with velocities bounded away from zero: Introduction

 Let us make our assumptions more precise together with our main result.
 With respect to our previous contribution \cite{LMR}, we do not consider abstract and general boundary operator here but focus our attention on the specific case of a diffuse boundary operator of the following type: \begin{hyp} The boundary operator $\H\::L^{1}(\Gamma_{+}\,,\,\d\mu_{+}) \to L^{1}(\Gamma_{-}\,,\,\d\mu_{-})$ is an isotropic diffuse operator ($\d\mu_{\pm}$ are positive measures on $\Gamma_{\pm}$ see Section \ref{sec:prel}), i.e. it is given by

 where the kernel $\bm{k}(x,|v|,|v'|)$ is nonnegative and measurable with

 \end{hyp}

-We refer to Section \ref{sec:exam} for various examples of physical interest of diffuse boundary operators covered by our results.
+We refer to Section \ref{sec:exam} for various examples of diffuse boundary operators of physical interest covered by our results.
 We will often use the abuse of notation $\bm{k}(x,v,v')=\bm{k}(x,|v|,|v'|),$ keeping in mind that the kernel is isotropic with respect to each velocity variables.
 This isotropy is simplifying assumption but more general kernels can be handled by our approach as illustrated in \cite{LMKJMPA}.
 We preferred here to adopt this simplified framework avoiding too technical computations.

 As already said, our approach does not require any irreducibility properties, and in particular, covers situation more general than those studied usually where the existence (and uniqueness) of some normalized steady solution to \eqref{1} is assumed yielding to the convergence \eqref{eq:ergodic1}.